 There were several skirmishes between the two groups until the Governor suggested building a fort to keep the Natives and the settlers away from one another.
 The settlers saw this as a flimsy excuse to raise taxes and told the Governor, in no uncertain terms, to “copulate with ye very backsyde vigorously and with great contempt.”

 When Berkeley refused to go against the Native Americans, farmers gathered around at the report of a new raiding party.
 A man named Nathaniel Bacon arrived, bringing both a name for the rebellion and a shit-load of brandy.
 After he gave the men the brandy, they elected him leader.

-Not quite done with their stupidity, the militia continued to drink, kill Indians, and drink some more until September 19th, 1676, when Bacon realized they were “about as drunk as we’re ever going to be” and they marched on Jamestown for no discernible reason, burning the capital to the ground.
+Not quite done with their stupidity, the militia continued to drink, kill Natives, and drink some more until September 19th, 1676, when Bacon realized they were “about as drunk as we’re ever going to be” and marched on Jamestown for no discernible reason, burning the capital to the ground.
 Before the English could arrive and put a royal smackdown on Bacon’s ass, he died of dysentery.

 LAGER BEER RIOT

 What would a riot be without alcohol?
 Rather than contemplate that nightmare, thousands of Chicagoans participated in the Lager Beer Riot of 1855.

 Mayor Levi Boone, great-nephew of Daniel Boone and, by all accounts, a real killjoy, renewed enforcement of an old law mandating that taverns be closed on Sundays.
 Most people in the greater Chicago area thought this was, to quote newspapers of the time, “fuck-shitted.”
 Like all good Americans ready to riot, they thumbed their noses at the establishment and continued to drink their Sunday swill.